HydrosPlays/ultrarumbleguide/pages/character/cementoss.md

 (insert gifs - hitting pillar and hitting shot)

-When firing at your feet you will automatically ride the pillar, esential for his structure building and overall gameplay. **3** Alpha pillars can exist as the time.
+When firing at your feet you will automatically ride the pillar, esential for his structure building and overall gameplay.
+Up to **3** Alpha pillars can exist at the same time.
 When trying to create a 4th one, the oldest pillar will break.

 (insert gifs - making one pillar and making 4 then breaking)